Company Registration in Switzerland: Step-by-Step (2026)

-For a full overview of company formation options, see our company formation guide.
+For a full overview of entity options, see our company formation guide.

 The Commercial Register System